Sapphire: Dopants

 Chemical dopants can be added to create artificial versions of the ruby, and all the other natural colors of sapphire, and in addition, other colors never seen in geological samples.
 Artificial sapphire material is identical to natural sapphire, except it can be made without the flaws that are found in natural stones.
 The disadvantage of the Verneuil process is that the grown crystals have high internal strains.
 Many methods of manufacturing sapphire today are variations of the Czochralski process, which was invented in 1916 by Polish chemist Jan Czochralski.
 In this process, a tiny sapphire seed crystal is dipped into a crucible made of the precious metal iridium or molybdenum, containing molten alumina, and then slowly withdrawn upward at a rate of 1 to 100 mm per hour.
 The alumina crystallizes on the end, creating long carrot-shaped boules of large size up to 200 kg in mass.
+One popular variant of the Czochralski method is the Kyropoulos method which has the advantage of using all of the feedstock material such as aluminum oxide to create sapphire and crucibles do not have to be replaced.
+This is one of the main production methods for synthetic sapphire.
+However, the original Czochralski method can also be used.

 Other growth methods

 Synthetic sapphire is also produced industrially from agglomerated aluminum oxide, sintered and fused (such as by hot isostatic pressing) in an inert atmosphere, yielding a transparent but slightly porous polycrystalline product.
+Another popular method is the Heat Exchanger Method (HEM), in which aluminum oxide is placed in a molybdenum crucible and heated until melting at 2200°C. It allows for very large crystals over 30 cm wide to be produced.
+The process takes place in a vacuum.
+A sapphire seed crystal sits at the bottom of the crucible and is kept from melting by heat exchange (cooling) with helium gas or liquid helium which is shielded from the vacuum.
+The furnace is kept at a temperature just above melting, but the heat exchanger is at a temperature just below melting.
+Then the heat exchanger temperature is lowered to start crystalization, and then the aluminum oxide is cooled over a period of at least 72 hours to 17 days to crystalize it into sapphire.
+The crucibles are single use, the process is similar to the Bridgman technique and the Stöber methods for crystal growth, and was used for iPhone screens.
+The crystal grows upward from the bottom of the crucible.
+Another method is the Edge-defined Film-fed Growth (EFG) method, very similar to the Czochralski method but the material passes through a die before cooling, which shapes the crystal.
+The crystal does not rotate.
+Chemical Vapor Deposition (CVD), gradient furnace or vertical bridgman processes can be used for sapphire crystal growth.

-In 2003, the world's production of synthetic sapphire was 250 tons (1.25 × 109 carats), mostly by the United States and Russia.
+In 2003, the world's production of synthetic sapphire was 250 tons (1.25 billion carats), mostly by the United States and Russia.
 The availability of cheap synthetic sapphire unlocked many industrial uses for this unique material.